AtomicConductor/conductor_client/README-clarisse.md

 git checkout CT-911-clarisse-alpha
 ```

-You need to add to the `PYTHONPATH`, the `PATH` and set `CONDUCTOR_CONFIG`.
+Some environment variables will need to be set.
 You can do this in `.bashrc` or alternatively, use the `clarisse.env` file.

 Example: .bashrc  on OSX

 ```

 export CONDUCTOR_LOCATION=/path/to/conductor_client

-# On OsX at least, PYTHONPATH needs the site-packages
-# below, in addition to CONDUCTOR_LOCATION

 PYTHONPATH=${CONDUCTOR_LOCATION}/installers/osx/python/lib/python2.7/site-packages:${CONDUCTOR_LOCATION}:${PYTHONPATH}

 # config file for OSX below.
-On linux it may be
+On linux it may be ~/.conductor/config.yml.
-# $HOME/.conductor/config.yml or wherever.
 export CONDUCTOR_CONFIG=${HOME}'/Library/Application Support/Conductor/config.yml'

-export CLARISSE_VERSION="4.0-SP1"
+# add clarisse to the PYTHONPATH.
-export CLARISSE_LOCATION="/Applications/Clarisse-iFX-${CLARISSE_VERSION}/clarisse.app/Contents/MacOS"
+export CLARISSE_LOCATION="/Applications/Clarisse-iFX-4.0-SP1/clarisse.app/Contents/MacOS"
 export PYTHONPATH="${CLARISSE_LOCATION}/python":${PYTHONPATH}

+# and to the PATH.
 PATH="${CLARISSE_LOCATION}:$PATH"
 export PATH
 ```